-/etc/cloudera-scm-server/db.properties:
+2. Get the name, user, and password properties for the Cloudera Manager database from /etc/cloudera-scm-server/db.properties:

-5. To back up a database created for one of the roles described in Creating Databases for Activity Monitor, Reports Manager, Hive Metastore Server, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server on page 82, on the local host as the roleuser user:
+- 4. Enter the password from the com.cloudera.cmf.db.password property in step 2. - 5.
+To back up a database created for one of the roles described in Creating Databases for Activity Monitor, Reports Manager, Hive Metastore Server, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server on page 79, on the local host as the roleuser user: